jucasamesa/prueba_tecnica_cvc/image-classification-app/README.md

 ## Main Components

-- **Background Extraction**: The `image_bg_extraction.py` script processes all images in `data/images/` to remove backgrounds using the rembg library.
+- **Background Extraction**: The `image_bg_extraction.py` script processes all images in `data/images/` to extract only the background (removing foreground objects) using the rembg library.
 Features include:
   - Batch processing with progress tracking (tqdm)
   - Automatic directory creation for outputs
   - CSV export of background mask statistics